-The easy access to healthcare for everyone can be restricted to some extent.
-However, this decision can’t be prolonged due to financial discrepancies.
+The circumstances can restrict the easy access to healthcare for everyone to some extent.
+However, we cannot prolong this decision due to financial discrepancies.

 During the COVID-19 epidemic, healthcare professionals have lost a major amount of revenue as the resources were redirected towards the pandemic response.
-Now as the Trump administration is asking to bring normalcy in the economy under strict SOPs, we can expect a gradual balance between expenses and revenue.
+Moreover, the Trump administration is asking to bring normalcy to the economy under strict SOPs.
+So, we can expect a gradual balance between expenses and revenue.

-As it was with part 1 of recommendations, decisions to reopen should be in line with federal, state, and local rules, CDC’s guidance, and association with the state and local public health authorities.
+As it was with part 1 of recommendations, decisions to reopen should be in line with federal, state, and local rules, and CDC’s guidance.
+It must also comply with association with the state and local public health authorities.

-As the country continues to move on the path of reopening, patients have concerns about when to check-in with their providers for in-person visits.
+The country continues to move on the path of reopening.
+Alongside, patients have concerns about when to check in with their providers for in-person visits.

-CMS also acts as a guide with empathy for patients to make the right decisions as they prepare to meet their providers in person.
+CMS also acts as a guide with empathy for patients.
+They want to make the right decisions as they prepare to meet their providers in person.
 Ultimately, it is in their best interest to follow the new rules.

 Find guidelines for patients for in-person visits in English here: https://cms.gov/files/document/covid-what-patients-should-know-about-seeking-health-care.pdf and in Spanish here: https://www.cms.gov/files/document/covid-what-patients-should-know-about-seeking-health-care-spanish.pdf